OSGeo/grass-website/content/news/2022_05_20_Result_student_grant_Linda_Kladivova.md

 </a>

-I started contributing to GRASS GIS in the summer of 2020 as part of the project *"Creation of a new GRASS GIS startup mechanism"*, which I applied for as a complete programming illiterate.
+I started contributing to GRASS GIS in the summer of 2020 as part of the Google Summer of Code (GSoC) project
+*"Creation of a new GRASS GIS startup mechanism"*, which I applied for as a complete programming illiterate.
 Although I felt a bit clumsy at first, with the great help of my mentors I managed to significantly improve the GRASS data catalog.